-Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asparagales - Family: Asparagaceae
+Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asparagales - Family: Amaryllidaceae

 From bulbs up to 3cm in diameter, round stems, known as scapes, grow to typically 50cm but exceptionally to well over a metre in height.
 Each scape carries an umbel of typically 100 but occasionally up to 500 deeply-cupped flowers.

 The anthers are often yellow but sometimes purple.

-In Britain and Ireland this lovely wildflower is rare and restricted to the coastal areas of the south west of England and the West of Ireland.
-This relative of Wild Garlic is common in the Iberian Peninsula and throughout the Mediterranean region.
+In Britain and Ireland this lovely wildflower is rare and mainly restricted to the coastal areas of the south west of England and the West of Ireland.
+This relative of Wild Garlic is very common in the Iberian Peninsula and throughout the Mediterranean region.

-At first the inflorescence appears in an almost perfect globe, but as the flowers age they droop forming the rather attractive waterfall effect seen in the picture on the left.
+Depending on location Wild Leek blooms from May until July.
+At first the inflorescence appears in an almost perfect globe, but as the flowers age they droop forming the rather attractive waterfall effect seen in the picture above.

 It is widely believed that cultivated leeks were derived from this species.

-Allium is the Latin word for garlic, while the specific epithet ampeloprasum comes from rom the Greek ampelos meaning vine, and prason meaning leek.
+Allium is the Latin word for garlic, while the specific epithet ampeloprasum comes from the Greek ampelos meaning vine, and prason meaning leek.